Offering counselling services online

 When life gets too difficult to handle alone and problems mount up, people often seek counselling and psychotherapy help.
 It is a very brave step to begin to face and deal with your unresolved issues, fears and pain, and reaching out for the right person to walk alongside you through this process can be the first step in taking control of your life and changing damaging patterns of thoughts and behaviour.
 It is not uncommon for people to feel that counselling might not work for them, but many people have benefited from support during a difficult period in their life.
 I practise holistic confidential therapy and weight management coaching in Newtownabbey, although I also have online options for those further afield.
 My office is situated close to Whiteabbey Village, a ten minute drive from Belfast City Centre.

 Anxiety, Panic and Stress

 It is a normal part of life to experience times of anxiety and stress, however when symptoms are ongoing, significant, and get in the way of your daily life, you may want to seek help.
 Symptoms include a tightening of the chest, a racing heart, hot and cold flushes, trembling, breathing rapidly, and feeling unable to stop worrying.
 It is important to keep symptoms in check through keeping in touch with your GP.
 My approach to anxiety, panic and stress involves CBT, NLP, mindfulness, and relaxation training as well as other techniques that address your particular needs.

-Domestic Violence is a huge issue in Belfast.
-Abuse is not always physical but can be psychological, emotional and financial.
+Domestic Violence is a huge issue in the UK – almost 2 million people report some form of domestic abuse each year, and there are of course many unreported incidents..
+Abuse is not always physical but can be psychological, emotional or financial.
 It is common for a victim of domestic abuse to minimise what is happening to them, and this means they can suffer a long time before reaching out to others.
 If you or someone you know is affected by domestic violence, it is important to speak out, talk to someone you trust, and get help.